Best and Promising Practices for the Implementation of Zero Suicide in Indian Country

 Organizations such as Heartline in Oklahoma provide an important link for those who may not be able to access care easily.
 In addition, they provide follow-up and telephonic continuing care for those who have been discharged.
 Systems such as the Integrated Service Division of the Chickasaw Nation Departments of Health and Family Services contract with Heartline to perform these follow-ups for them when someone is discharged back to their communities from more acute levels of care.
 This entails a fee, but for systems that may be understaffed or in more remote areas, those who use this say that the service is invaluable.
 Services to and support for individuals who call the Heartline directly are provided at no cost to the caller.

 Text messaging is also gaining popularity as some individuals may not have a computer, but they have a cell phone.
 This is a preferred method of communication for some, especially youth.
-Mobile apps such as MY3 Support Network are free, downloadable and on-demand help if a crisis presents itself and the individual is unable to access care immediately.
+Some mobile apps are free, downloadable and on-demand help if a crisis presents itself and the individual is unable to access care immediately.

 Non-demand caring contact letters and cards